Deer Hunting: 6 Tips To Kill A Big Buck On Opening Day

 Wherever I plan to hunt, I always make sure I have options.
 If you hunt private land, you should by now have your stands hung, your shooting lanes cleared and your trails to get to your stands ready to accept new footprints.
 If you hunt public land, take out your map and mark some locations.
 Find some trees that will accept a climbing tree stand or a good area for a ground blind and mark it down.

 I recommend using onX or Scoutlook to find new public land to hunt.
 Once you have found it, obtaining a Hunterra Map is key.
-For those who hunt private property, a Hunterra Map is also very beneficial as it is an indestructible, highly detailed map that will help you key in on those areas to hang your stands.
+For those who hunt on a private property, a Hunterra Map is also very beneficial as it is an indestructible, highly detailed map that will help you key in on those areas to hang your stands.

 You will always want to keep the wind in mind when hanging your stands.
 If you know the food source and the bedding area and the area you know deer often travel between the two, you will want to set up at least two stands over that specific location.
 Each stand will be optimal for opposing wind directions, again, leaving you options.
 Through scouting and trail cameras, you should be able to narrow down the where and the when, but come opening day, you will want to have multiple options to answer the “how”.